-Anonymous asked: After importing images from my digital camera to Apple Aperture, my lens is displayed as "Unknown (160) 11–16 mm" in the image's metadata tab.
+Anonymous said: After importing images from my digital camera to Apple Aperture, my lens is displayed as "Unknown (160) 11–16 mm" in the image's metadata tab.
 How do I fix that?

 After buying a new lens (Tokina 11–16 mm f/2.8) for my Canon EOS 600D (Rebel T3i) I took some pictures.
 When importing them to Aperture, the lens was identified as “Unknown (160) 11–16 mm" in the metadata tab.